Sales Pipeline Stages: How to measure & optimize each stage

 Improve your targeting by thoroughly researching your prospects to understand their pain points, industry challenges, and goals.
 Work with your product marketing team to align on messaging and your ideal customer persona (ICP) and segments.

-Gaining these insights allows you to offer personalized solutions to prospects, increasing the chances of capturing their interest and initiating a conversation.
+Gaining these insights allows you to offer personalized solutions to prospects and do more lead generation automation, increasing the chances of capturing their interest and initiating a conversation.

 2. Personalize your messaging